 3. Disinfect the area

 Put on clean gloves.
-Then, prepare a mixture with 1 part bleach for every 9 parts water.
+Then, prepare a mixture with 1 part bleach for every 9 parts of water.
 Spray the solution all over the area where you found the mouse, making sure to treat any droppings, urine, stains, or spots that you see as well.

 Allow the solution to soak for about 5 minutes then use paper towels to wipe up the area.
 Be careful when disposing of these materials.
 Double bag them in plastic bags and seal them tightly before disposal.
 Then wash your hands thoroughly.